compgenom/DOTSeq_paper_2026/README.md

 Once preprocessing is complete, run the analysis scripts to quantify ORFs, aggregate gene-level counts, and generate visualisations.

-By default, the pipeline uses the `*_Aligned.sortedByCoord.out.bam` files to extract exonic reads using `getExonicReads()` from [DOTSeq](https://doi.org/doi:10.18129/B9.bioc.DOTSeq), producing `*_Aligned.sortedByCoord.out.exonic.sorted.bam`.
+By default, the pipeline starts by using the `*_Aligned.sortedByCoord.out.bam` files to extract exonic reads using `getExonicReads()` from [DOTSeq](https://doi.org/doi:10.18129/B9.bioc.DOTSeq), producing `*_Aligned.sortedByCoord.out.exonic.sorted.bam`.
 These filtered BAM files are then used for read counting via [DOTSeq](https://doi.org/doi:10.18129/B9.bioc.DOTSeq)'s `countReads()` function.
 Precomputed exonic BAM files are also available on [Zenodo](https://doi.org/10.5281/zenodo.19266548).

 ```bash
 Rscript bulk/bulk_analysis.R \